 A few weeks later at the 1991 edition of Survivor Series the strife between The Rockers would continue to escalate when Jannetty caused Michaels to be eliminated by Brian Knobs after Jannetty slammed the member of The Nasty Boys into him.
 It was quickly becoming apparent that something was amiss with the team.

 This was followed by a singles match that aired on a December 16th Prime Time Wrestling episode that further intensified the riff between The Rockers.
 Shawn Michaels wrestled Ric Flair in a singles match in which Flair and Mr Perfect were taking it in turns to injure Michaels outside the ring.
 Jannetty, watching backstage, had clearly seen enough and came to the ring to, in his mind, rescue his partner from further injury.
 Jannetty attempted to revive his teammate and put him back into the ring so he would not be counted out.
 Instead this allowed Ric Flair to cover him for the one-two-three.
+Here are some things to do in South Carolina and if you’re injured, then you can get in touch with law firm for personal injury charges and find the right solution for injuries.

 Looking back on this match, as you can see in the video above, Ric Flair went out of his way to give Shawn Michaels a big push as a singles wrestler.
 At the time, Flair was involved in many of the main events over the past few months claiming he was the “real” World Champion.
 He certainly didn’t need to give this young star a chance.